Xwilarg/TerrariaBot/README.md

     autoEvent.WaitOne(); // We just wait indefinitly
 }

-private static void Ai()
+private static void Ai(PlayerSelf me)
 {
-    // Just do what you want here, you probably want to interract with your IPClient to do stuffs }
+    // Just do what you want here, you probably want to interract with your PlayerSelf to do stuffs }
 ```